statsbomb/StatsBombR/README.md

 - Some of the cleaning functions above depend on variables created in the functions presented before them.
 In order to be safe, please clean your data in the order that is presented in this document.
 - Please re-install frequently, as new functions and bug fixes will be added regularly.
 - As always, check out the Rdocumentation for each function (ex. `?StatsBombFreeEvents()`) for more specific description.
-- Please contact [support@statsbombservices.com](support@statsbombservices.com) with bugs and suggestions.
+- Please contact [Hudl Support](https://support.hudl.com/s/contactsupport?language=en_US) with bugs and suggestions.